rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 No breaking changes are expected.

-Using equals in templates parameters or function call arguments should already be recognised as an error.
+Using assignment inside a function call, assigns the value to the variable.
+This could possibly cause problems, but because named arguments are new with preference to it, this should not be an issue.
+Template arguments assignment isn't valid.

-Angle brackets are not valid start or end of template parameter or function argument.
+Angle brackets are not a valid start or end of template parameter or function argument.

 ## Copyright & License